neurohackweek/cython-tutorial/_episodes/03-annotations.md

 fast_increment function without needing to do things like Python type-checking, etc.

-In this case, we may as well use cpdef:
+In this case, we may as well use `cpdef`:

 ~~~
 cpdef int increment_either(int num, int offset):